kdails/SI507-HW6/README.md

 They're defined within the paragraph tag as a gray color. you can change it by altering the hexadecimal color to a different one.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**
+In looking at the other school names around McGill, I noticed that there's a function attached to Michigan.
+In order to highlight text and have more show up in a different area of the site, we'd need to do a similar thing and create a separate function with an ID for that specific tag.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**